UW-UPL/Git-Tutorial/highlevel-git/README.md

 * Branch

 ### Repository
-A git repository is the collection of a bunch of files tracked by git for a project.
-Think of this as your working directory for your project.
+A git repository is a collection of files in a project that are tracked by git.
+Think of this as your "working directory" for your project.

 If you were on your desktop and ran the following code, you would create a git repository called MyFirstRepository.
-Simply having a folder named `MyFirstRepository` does not it a git repository.
+Simply having a folder named `MyFirstRepository` does not make it a git repository.
 What makes a folder a git repository is the `git init` command.
 Before you run the `git init` command, there is nothing but an empty folder when we viewed the directory with `ls -a`.
-Ater running `git init` and another `ls -a`, we'll see that there is a `.git/` folder.
+Ater running `git init` and another `ls -a`, we'll see that there is a hidden `.git/` folder.
 (Side Note: You need the `-a` flag with the `ls` command because that will specify to the `ls` command that it should include  hidden files and folders.
 Any hidden file or folder will begin with a '.'.)
 ```
 cd ~/Desktop/
 mkdir MyFirstRepository